 We have a team with extensive expertise in electricals, EPR and resource efficient supply chains, including product stewardship and take-back.
 Recent projects have been centered around EEE and packaging, including policy research, development of strategies for improving recycling, and implementation of takeback schemes.

-For further information on the WEEE, product compliance, or the broader Extended Producer Responsibility topic, please get in touch with either Mark Sayers or Richard Peagam or fill in the form below to contact the team.
+For further information on the WEEE, product compliance, or the broader Extended Producer Responsibility topic, please get in touch with either Mark Sayers or Richard Peagam.